 (ⅳ) RMAN Backup

-Hot backup is also recognized as an Online Backup because here the backup is taken while the database is active and running.
-And when the backup can only happen while the database is in shut down mode then it is called Cold Backup which can also be identified as Offline Backup.
+Hot backup is also recognized as an online backup because the backup happens while the database is active and running.
+When the backup can only happen while the database is in shutdown mode, it is called cold backup, which can also be identified as an offline backup.